ministryofjustice/security-guidance/policies/guidance-for-using-open-internet-tools.md

 title: guidance-for-using-open-internet-tools
 ---

-<b>This information applies to all staff and contractors who work for the MOJ.</b>
+**This information applies to all staff and contractors who work for the MOJ.**

 This guidance gives you: